 - Completed APPR documents from Rounds 1 and 2, including comments from the Provost's Office and College responses to those comments

-- A comprehensive dataset prepared by the Office of Institutional Research containing demographic, enrollment, graduation, retention, and faculty information
+- Comprehensive datasets prepared by the Office of Institutional Research containing demographic, enrollment, graduation, retention, and faculty information, plus an interpretive guide to the datasets

 The first round of Lawrence Tech's APPR process was conducted in Fall 2009-2011.
 The second round is being conducted in Fall 2011-2013, and the third round will be conducted in Fall 2014-16.
 The Review Cycle for Rounds 2 and 3 is based on professional accreditation visit schedules, known issues needing attention in the programs, and balanced workload for department chairs.